ajaykumarkc/Jenkins-Pipeline-Java/README.md

     3. Define the pipeline stages:
         Stage 1: Checkout the source code from Git.
         Stage 2: Build the Java application using Maven.
-        Stage 3: Run unit tests using JUnit and Mockito.
-        Stage 4: Run SonarQube analysis to check the code quality.
+        Stage 3: Run SonarQube analysis to check the code quality.
-        Stage 5: Package the application into a JAR file.
+        Stage 4: Package the application into a JAR file.
-        Stage 6: Deploy the application to a test environment using Helm.
-        Stage 7: Run user acceptance tests on the deployed application.
-        Stage 8: Promote the application to a production environment using Argo CD.
+        Stage 5: Promote the application to a production environment using Argo CD.

     4. Configure Jenkins pipeline stages:
         Stage 1: Use the Git plugin to check out the source code from the Git repository.
         Stage 2: Use the Maven Integration plugin to build the Java application.
-        Stage 3: Use the JUnit and Mockito plugins to run unit tests.
-        Stage 4: Use the SonarQube plugin to analyze the code quality of the Java application.
+        Stage 3: Use the SonarQube plugin to analyze the code quality of the Java application.
-        Stage 5: Use the Maven Integration plugin to package the application into a JAR file.
+        Stage 4: Use the Maven Integration plugin to package the application into a JAR file.
-        Stage 6: Use the Kubernetes Continuous Deploy plugin to deploy the application to a test environment using Helm.
+        Stage 5: Use the Kubernetes Continuous Deploy plugin to deploy the application to a test environment using Helm.
-        Stage 7: Use a testing framework like Selenium to run user acceptance tests on the deployed application.
-        Stage 8: Use Argo CD to promote the application to a production environment.
+        Stage 6: Use Argo CD to promote the application to a production environment.

     5. Set up Argo CD:
-        Install Argo CD on the Kubernetes cluster.
+        Install Argo CD on the minikube cluster and port forward and add your repo paths.
-        Set up a Git repository for Argo CD to track the changes in the Helm charts and Kubernetes manifests.
+        Set up a Git repository for Argo CD to track the changes in the deployment.yml in the manifests.
-        Create a Helm chart for the Java application that includes the Kubernetes manifests and Helm values.
-        Add the Helm chart to the Git repository that Argo CD is tracking.

-    6. Configure Jenkins pipeline to integrate with Argo CD:
-       6.1 Add the Argo CD API token to Jenkins credentials.
-       6.2 Update the Jenkins pipeline to include the Argo CD deployment stage.

-    7. Run the Jenkins pipeline:
+    6. Run the Jenkins pipeline:
-       7.1 Trigger the Jenkins pipeline to start the CI/CD process for the Java application.
+       7.1 Trigger the Jenkins pipeline to start the CI process for the Java application.
        7.2 Monitor the pipeline stages and fix any issues that arise.

 This end-to-end Jenkins pipeline will automate the entire CI/CD process for a Java application, from code checkout to production deployment, using popular tools like SonarQube, Argo CD and Kubernetes.